openSUSE/news-o-o/_posts/2010-11-22-opensuse-bug-day-on-saturday-november-27th.markdown

 ---
 author: Henne Vogelsang
+comments: true
 date: 2010-11-22 16:42:44+00:00
 layout: post
 link: https://news.opensuse.org/2010/11/22/opensuse-bug-day-on-saturday-november-27th/
+slug: opensuse-bug-day-on-saturday-november-27th
-title: "openSUSE Bug Day on Saturday, November 27th"
+title: openSUSE Bug Day on Saturday, November 27th
+wordpress_id: 5496
 categories:
 - Distribution
 ---

 At the last [openSUSE project meeting](http://community.opensuse.org/meetings/opensuse-project/2010/opensuse-project.2010-11-17-16.08.html) and after the discussion about _zombie_ bugs on the opensuse-project mailing list, a small team of volunteers agreed to organize a Bug Day and being available to guide new contributors.
 Come to the [#opensuse-bug](irc://irc.freenode.net/opensuse-bug) channel on the [freenode](http://freenode.net) network at **Saturday 27.11.2010**, we'll be glad to have you join the fun!

 <!-- more -->